Dakota County, Minnesota: Suburban growth

-By the 1950s, population growth shifted to western Dakota county, which had been predominantly Irish and Scottish extending southward toward the Scandinavians of Southern Minnesota.
+By the 1950s, population growth shifted to western Dakota County, which had been predominantly Irish and Scottish extending southward toward the Scandinavians of Southern Minnesota.
 As population pressures expanded south from Minneapolis and Bloomington, the completion of Interstate 35W and 35E brought about major construction in the post-World War II period, turning villages into cities within 20 years.
 Burnsville, Apple Valley, Eagan, and Lakeville brought over 200,000 people into the county by the end of the century.
 The Western and Northern Service Centers were constructed in the early 1990s each with an additional courthouse location.
 License centers were subsequently set up in Burnsville and Lakeville.
 Though pressure remained since the postwar boom to move the county seat to a larger community, the Dakota County Board maintained the seat in Hastings, while providing government services across the county.

 Historic sites

-The history of the county is well-illustrated by the Registered Historic Places in the county, including the settlement at Mendota, the homes of well-heeled residents of Hastings, the ethnic gathering places in South Saint Paul, and other sites related to life on the prairie, including religion, education, transportation, commerce, and farm life.
+The Registered Historic Places in the county include the settlement at Mendota, the homes of well-heeled residents of Hastings, the ethnic gathering places in South Saint Paul, and other sites related to life on the prairie.

-Law and government
+Politics and government

+Local government

 Dakota County is governed by the Board of Commissioners.
-The members of the Board as of March 1, 2017 are:
+The members of the Board as of August 25, 2025, are: